-Popular backcountry camping zones along the Teton Crest Trail-including Marion Lake, Death Canyon, Death Canyon Shelf, the South and North Forks of Cascade Canyon, Holly Lake, Upper and Lower Paintbrush-get booked up very quickly, often within a few days after the park starts accepting them, sometimes within hours.
-Plan your route in advance and go online to make a reservation at the minute the park starts accepting applications.
+Backcountry camping zones on the TCT-including Death Canyon Shelf, Cascade Canyon's South and North Forks, Upper and Lower Paintbrush-book up very quickly, often within a few days or hours after the permit application process opens.

+Plan your route in advance and go to recreation.gov/permits/249986 to make a reservation the minute the site starts accepting applications.
+Register an account at rec.gov and fill out the reservation form in advance; at 8 a.m., click to submit the application.

 The park accepts advance reservations for permits for up to one-third of campsites in each camping zone.
 The other two-thirds of campsites are held for backpackers seeking a first-come, or walk-in, permit no more than one day in advance.
 Find more information at nps.gov/grte/planyourvisit/bcres.htm, and read my "10 Tips For Getting a Hard-to-Get National Park Backcountry Permit."